 Address: 4300 Central Place, Fairfield, CA 94534

-Scandia Family Center is nine acres of family-centric entertainment It features multiple mini-golf courses.
-In fact, there are two award-winning 18-hole courses.
+Scandia Family Center is nine acres of family-centric entertainment.
+It features multiple mini-golf courses.
+There are two award-winning 18-hole courses.
 Non-stop outdoor fun includes single and double go-karts for the lil’ indy race car track and waterbugs- bumper boats.

 For those baseball and softball playing wanting to practice their swing, there are batting cages.
-Players can adjust the 18 computer-controlled pitching machines for slow and fast pitching styles.
+Players can adjust the 18 computer-controlled pitching machines for slow and fast styles.
 Hardball pitches range from 40 to 70 M.P.H.
-Softball is available in both fast-pitch and slow-pitch configurations.
+Softball is available in fast and slow-pitch configurations.

 Indoors, the Scandia Family Center holds over 200 arcade games, pinball, skeeball, and other ticket redemption games.
 There is also a state-of-the-art Lasertag arena.